Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 cube 249:
 - By JigglypuffGD.
-- A reference to a Wood Woad, a monster from D&D
+- A reference to a Wood Woad, a monster from D&D.
   Collab with RetroAdvance64.

 cube 250:
 - By AsRenCL.